 There is little doubt that the use of drugs and alcohol continues unabated in Britain.
 It is also safe to say that we are no closer to solving the issue of substance abuse than we were 20 years ago.
 For every individual that successfully completes a rehab programme, there is another waiting to take his or her place.
 The question is why?
 Perhaps the answer lies in learning a bit more about the pub and drug cultures.

-When we talk about the pub and drug cultures, we are referring to what the Oxford dictionaries explain as ‘the attitudes and behaviour characteristics of a particular social group’.
+When we talk about the pub and drug cultures, we are referring to what the Oxford dictionaries explain as ‘the ideas, customs, and social behaviour of a particular people or society’.
 For example, a group of young people who regularly get together for the purposes of using cannabis demonstrate certain attitudes and behaviours whenever they gather.
 This would be their culture.

 It could be that the culture surrounding alcohol and drug use is such that it only encourages further antisocial behaviour.
 Let us look at both a little more closely.

 The word ‘pub’ is a shortened version of the old term ‘public house’.
 A public house, in days gone by, was a local gathering spot where people would get together for a meal and a drink or two.
 Back in the day, alcohol was consumed in place of water because water was simply unsafe to drink.
 So one might head down to the public house for a pint of beer and dinner.

 The modern pub is similar in the sense that it serves alcoholic drinks and light meals.
 But as addiction expert Elizabeth Hartney writes at About Health, the business of the modern pub is undergirded by the regular guests who spend their time sitting at the bar every single day.
 These regulars know one another by name; many consider themselves part of a close-knit group of friends.